Sensitive or rosacea

 Teenagers often develop it as their hormones begin to change.
 Then, the aging process sets in for mature women; the complexion starts to get thin, and skin sensitivities can develop.

 Sensitive skin may result from genetics, which can be particularly frustrating for women who struggle with this issue.
 Finding a skincare routine that works without irritating the skin can make it challenging.
 However, other women develop sensitive skin over time due to the products they use.
 If you use many products containing caustic chemicals, your skin's natural defenses may break down over time.
 As you continue to use those products, your skin will become more prone to breakouts, rashes, and blemishes.

 Though you cannot change sensitive skin, it is now easy to find products that will not irritate even the most sensitive skin.
-Look for all-natural and soothing effects, and be careful to ensure that they do not contain anything your skin is allergic to.
-You may find that some redness persists, even as you switch to these new products, but hold out.
-First, your skin will become used to the product, and then it will become healthier, as it has the chance to achieve balance.
+Look for all-natural and soothing effects, and ensure they do not contain anything your skin is allergic to.
+You may find that some redness persists even as you switch to these new products, but hold out.
+First, your skin will become used to the product, and then it will become healthier as it has the chance to achieve balance.

 Rosacea and Sensitivities

 Even though sensitive skin and rosacea are different, they still need attention.
 The same principles hold for both skin types.
-Use products with simple ingredients, and with the least amount of chemicals and preservatives as possible.
-Do not introduce more than one skincare product a week when trying new products.
+Use products with simple ingredients and the least amount of chemicals and preservatives possible.
+When trying new products, do not introduce more than one skincare product a week.
 This way, you can tell whether or not that product will work with your skin.
 Products designed for sensitive skin usually are appropriate for those with rosacea.

 Acne and redness characterize the second type.
 Women with this kind of rosacea may experience acne well into their mature years and may not react well to the most common forms of acne reduction.